ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    * Go to **Manage** under the **Identity Providers**, then to **Settings**.
    * In the **Add web redirect URLs** form add `https://secure-file-storage.<your custom domain>/appid_callback` as another URL.
 8. Everything should be in place now.
 Test the app by accessing it at your configured custom domain `https://secure-file-storage.<your custom domain>`.

+## Security: Rotate service credentials
+To maintain security, service credentials, passwords and other keys should be replaced (rotated) a regular basis.
+Many security policies have a requirement to change passwords and credentials every 90 days or with similar frequency.
+Moreover, in the case an employee leaves the team or in (suspected) security incidents, access privileges should be changed immediately.

+In this tutorial, services are utilized for different purposes, from storing files and metadata over securing application access to managing Docker images.
+Rotating the service credentials typically involves
+- renaming the existing service keys,
+- creating a new set of credentials with the previously used name,
+- replacing the access data in existing Kubernetes secrets and applying the changes,
+- and, after verification, deactivating the old credentials by deleting the old service keys.

+The [GitHub repository](https://github.com/IBM-Cloud/secure-file-storage) for this tutorial includes scripts to automate the steps, either by invoking them on the command line or as part of a continuous delivery pipeline.

 ## Expand the tutorial